-Knifemaking is an ancient art, but it seems like it’s lost in our modern world of convenience.
-Challenge the blacksmith inside you and try transforming an old wrench into a knife with this project!
+Knifemaking is an ancient art.
+But like many other skills, the skill making knives seems lost in our modern world of convenience.
+You can include knifemaking in your essential primitive survival skills.
+Challenge the blacksmith inside you and transform an old wrench into a knife!

 Knifemaking Skills Using an Old Wrench